 Natto is a traditional Japanese food of fermented soybeans.
 Natto soybeans are steam-cooked and then fermented with a healthy bacteria known as Bacillus subtilis.
 The fermentation process yields a food that is high in nutrition and protein.

-- 1 to 2 packets of fermented soybeans (natto)
+- 2 (50 gram) packets fermented soybeans (natto)

-- Soy sauce, to taste
+- 1 teaspoon soy sauce, to taste

 - Next, top the steamed rice with the mixed natto, and add extra garnishes as desired.
 Eat immediately.